 A 90-foot tall elm tree that was battered by a typhoon in 2004 and then destroyed by heavy rains in 2006 has found a new lease of life as an archtop guitar.
-The 300-year-old tree, which was awarded '100 Giants of the Forest' status in Japan, once stood as a proud symbol for the town of Shimokawa in northern Hokkaido.
+The 300-year-old historic tree, which was awarded '100 Giants of the Forest' status in Japan, once stood as a proud symbol for the town of Shimokawa in northern Hokkaido.

 After deliberation by the town's council, it was decided that guitar luthier Naoto Odashima would be commisioned to construct a guitar out of the tree's remains.
 The archtop-style guitar was completed in October 2009 and has been played by a number of local musicians in Shimokawa.